Julie Ellmers

-Julie has spent her entire career in support of scientific research.
-As Associate Director of AMRI, leading the Life and Geosciences Branch, Julie is dedicated to facilitating the pursuit of high-quality research and conservation efforts, utilising the Australian Museum’s incredible natural and cultural collections.
+Julie has built a successful career over 25 years, managing and supporting scientific research efforts.
+Previously, as Associate Director of AMRI, she lead the Life and Geosciences Branch, and facilitated the pursuit of high-quality research and collection management, taking oversight of the Australian Museum’s natural science collections.

-Most recently she was Chief Operating Officer for the ARC Centre of Excellence in Australian Biodiversity and Heritage (CABAH), a seven-year, 34-million-dollar program of research, headquartered at the University of Wollongong.
+Before joining the AM, Julie was Chief Operating Officer of the ARC Centre of Excellence in Australian Biodiversity and Heritage (CABAH), a seven-year, $34-million program of research, headquartered at the University of Wollongong.
 A committed advocate for Equity, Diversity and Inclusion in the workplace, here Julie was joint-Chair of CABAH’s Equity, Diversity and Mentoring committee.

-Julie gained experience in research collections immediately following her undergraduate degree, working at the Australian National Herbarium, in Canberra.
-First as a Technical Officer and later leading a team of data-entry technicians on the Australasian Virtual Herbarium project – a nation-wide digitization effort.
+Julie gained experience in research collections immediately following her undergraduate degree, working at the Australian National Herbarium, in Canberra; first as a Technical Officer and later leading a team of data-entry technicians on the Australasian Virtual Herbarium project – a nation-wide digitisation effort.

-Julie’s academic qualifications include a Bachelor of Science (University of Melbourne), Major in Botany, BSc (Hons) (The Australian National University), for a project examining the impacts of coastal invasive weeds on Pimelea spicata, commonly known as spiked rice flower, and Masters of Arts, Public Sector Leadership, through Griffith University.
+Julie has a Bachelor of Science (University of Melbourne), Major in Botany, BSc (Hons) (The Australian National University), for a project examining the impacts of coastal invasive weeds on Pimelea spicata, commonly known as spiked rice flower, and Masters of Arts, Public Sector Leadership, Griffith University.

 Qualifications